Skip to main content

 Do not accept verbal percentages.
 Get the governing equity plan, grant notice or award agreement, and the service agreement (or equivalent) that ties vesting to your role.
 If the company references a legal co-founder agreement, review the signed legal document.

 Confirm these points in writing before acceptance: document type, grant terms, vesting schedule, cliff, exercise or purchase mechanics, transfer/liquidity constraints, and information rights.
-If any term is unresolved, mark it as Add current requirement after verification.
+If any term is unresolved, keep the equity component out of the accepted package until the missing term is documented.

 Decision rule: either you end up with a written offer you can evaluate, or you keep the deal cash-only.
 Before signing any grant, have startup counsel and your tax advisor review it, then move to invoicing and compliance terms to protect your cashflow.